BZoennchen/supercollider-book/chapters/preamble/heidegger/heideggerian-cinema.md

 And, of course, a world breaks down forever.

 It is in our human nature to love the story of a person who did great things: saved lives, wrote books, stood against the dictator who wiped out millions of lives.
-It is less common for us to celebrate a man who threw away a good life and simply refused to do what he knew he could not, and paid with his life.
+It is less common for us to celebrate a man or woman who threw away a good life and simply refused to do what he knew he could not, and paid with his life.
 *A Hidden Life* dares us to imagine that the latter is at least as important as the former---and maybe more so.

 Most certainly, Malick's works questions that we ought to have made ourselves answer.